crowddynamics/crowddynamics/docs/installation.rst

 ============
 .. attention::

-   CrowdDynamics is currently only tested *Linux* and functionality on *Windows* and *OS X* cannot be guaranteed.
+   CrowdDynamics is currently only tested *Linux*.
+Total functionality on *Windows* and *OS X* is currently not guaranteed.

 .. todo::
    Youtube video tutorial on installation